LegacyModdingMC/UniMixins/README.md

 # UniMixins Example Mod

 This is an example mod that shows how to get started with UniMixins.
-The buildscript uses GTNH's fork of ForgeGradle, and "legacy" Gradle (4.4.1).
+The buildscript uses GTNH's fork of ForgeGradle, and "modern" Gradle (6.9.1).

 The following features are demonstrated: